gzoller/scala-reflection/README.md

 {"_hint":"com.mystuff.Dog","name":"Spot","numLegs":4,"special":true}
 ```

 The hint tells ScalaJack which specific Pet class to materialize upon reading this JSON (we're expecting some Pet).
 So... you'll see here we just have a class name in the hint.
 How do we know the type of T?
-If we do ```RType.of(Class.forName("com.mystuff.Dog"))``` we get some ScalaCaseClassRType with 'T' as the type of field special.
+If we do ```RType.of(Class.forName("com.mystuff.Dog"))``` we get some ScalaClassRType with 'T' as the type of field special.
 How will we know the type of T?
 We're going to have to tell it:

 ```scala
 scalajack.read[Pet[Boolean]](js)
 ```

 Pet[Boolean] is a parameterized trait.
-We get the concrete class value "com.mystuff.Dog" from the JSON.
-We need to resolve Dog ***in terms of*** Pet[Boolean] to find the correct type of 'special'.
+We get the class "com.mystuff.Dog" from the JSON, but we will need to resolve Dog ***in terms of*** Pet[Boolean] to find the correct type of 'special'.
 (In Scala terminology, we're going to apply the Boolean type to T in the target class Dog.)

 We accomplish this feat in scala-reflection like this: